Kelcie Hedge

-Kelcie Lee Anne Hedge (born September 19, 1997) is an American professional soccer player who plays as a midfielder.
+Kelcie Lee Anne Hedge (born September 19, 1997) is an American former professional soccer player who played as a midfielder.
+She played for the OL Reign and Houston Dash of the National Women's Soccer League (NWSL).

 Club career

 OL Reign selected Hedge with the ninth overall pick in the 2020 NWSL College Draft, and she signed a three-year contract with the team on March 6, 2020.
 However, Hedge suffered an ACL injury on July 1 and subsequently missed the entire season.
 Hedge made her professional debut on July 18, 2021.

-She was traded to Houston Dash in December 2021.
+Hedge was traded to the Houston Dash in December 2021.
 Her contract with the Dash was mutually terminated in June 2023.

 International career

 Hedge is a United States youth international and played at the 2016 FIFA U-20 Women's World Cup.